veerbia/StudySessionApp/README.md

 # Veer's Project - Study Session App

 ### Background
-Everyday millions of people around the world lose someone they love dearly.
-Along with that person we lose a wealth of stories, from early life to adulthood, to their personal history, successes, failures, controversies, and unique perspectives on the world at large.
+As university students, studying is integral to our success.
+As such, it must be that we keenly
+keep track of our study sessions, including factors such as their length, efficiency, and time, in order to consistently keep track of our study habits.
+The study habits that we build in the early years of university form the basis of how we learn for the rest of our lives, and thus, we should see that the foundation is built strong through rigorous tracking of key metrics, resources for posterity and optimize our time accordingly.

-I want to create software that will allow my family and friends to document, read, and own their personal history; archiving each page for posterity, and more specifically, the benefit of subsequent generations.
+I want to create software that will allow me and my university classmates to document each one of their study sessions and keep a log of all of their sessions with key information about each one.

 ### Project Information

-This project will be a Java GUI where a user can create their own personal wiki article.
+This project will be a Java GUI where a user can create their own personal study session log.
-Each article will be generated using user-specific responses to a series of generated prompts and users may write to their preferred length for each.
-If anything changes, these topics along with personal information will be editable.
-After they are satisfied, they can read their own page with the completed sections.
+Each session will be filled out using user-specific responses to a series of generated prompts regarding details such as topic of study, start and end times, resources used as well as if they feel they've mastered the material.
+They can then view all their previous sessions inclusive as well as see their personal efficiency in each session, and their overall mastery rate.
+Once they are satisfied in adding new sessions, they can view a complete summarized history of their sessions in hierarchical order.
-In the future, I would like to add the option to add additional profiles, create new sections, and enable the possibility to search for these loved ones' profiles to learn more about them through the lens of their personal Wiki.

 ### *User Stories*

-- As a user, I want to be able to add information to each section in my Personal Wiki page
+- As a user, I want to be able to add a new session to my log of sessions
-- As a user, I want to be able to edit my article entries in case of error
+- As a user, I want to be able to view my overall mastery rate
-- As a user, I want to be able to see my completed page
+- As a user, I want to be able to view a summary of my completed sessions
-- As a user, I want to be able to see the profile's age based on their birthdate
+- As a user, I want to be able to view my topic efficiency for each study session